jju/stubbl/players/koralo.md

 [[eldritchfatality]][[runner]][[gcxi]][[rookie]][[active]]

-Koralo is looking to win the GCXI Rookie of the Year award, which may conflict a bit with the Fatality's early undefeated streak.
+Koralo won the GCXI Rookie of the Year award on a team that was really very good.

 * Birthdate: 1261.774-656:264 #t1774
 * Deathdate: 1262.